SeedSigner/seedsigner/docs/manual_installation.md

 The complete guide can be found on [Waveshare 1.3"inch" LCD HAT Wiki](https://www.waveshare.com/wiki/1.3inch_LCD_HAT), under the Guides for Pi tab.

-You can now continue to [Download the SeedSigner code](#download-the-seedsigner-code)
+You can now continue to [Download the SeedSigner code](#download-the-seedsigner-code).

 ### Waveshares 2.8" DPI LCD